mehedi-sharif/soulspring/content/offering.md

   title_details: Biological Medicine Therapies & Treatments Details
   subtitle: ''
   therapies_and_treatments:
-  - title: Audio Colour Therapy
+  - title: Audio Color Therapy
     icon: images/therapies-and-treatments/icons/Audio-Colour-Therapy.svg
-    content: Utilizing harmonious color spectrum and sound vibrations, this non- invasive method is designed to reinforce the overall constitution of your body.
-It reduces susceptibility to environmental pollution and stress factors by stimulating the autonomic nervous system and aiding in regulation of the circulatory system.
+    content: 'Audio Color is a non-invasive, real-time neurofeedback and self-therapy device that utilizes harmonious color spectrum and sound vibrations to reinforce the overall constitution of your body.
+It reduces susceptibility to environmental pollution and stress factors by stimulating the autonomic nervous system and aiding in the regulation of the circulatory system. '
   - title: Brain Entrainment Technology
     icon: images/therapies-and-treatments/icons/Brain-Entrainment-Technology.svg
     content: Utilizing harmonious color spectrum and sound vibrations, this non- invasive